Are you a struggling entrepreneur trying to juggle it all, but find it a tremendous challenge?

 This is a clear statement of what your business has to ultimately achieve.
 Usually described in terms of money (revenue), business model, customer, and other standards, it has to be related back to your life goals.

 #3 Organisational Strategy

-Your organisation charts, position contracts, roles and responsibilities, performance and reward recognition frameworks, and other HR details.
+Your organisation charts, position contracts, roles and responsibilities, performance and reward recognition frameworks, and other Human Resource (HR) Development details.

 #4 Management Strategy

 Your systems designed to produce a marketing result, covering all aspects of the business.
 Usually results in the development of an Operations Manual which covers every aspect of your business operations.